digidotcom/xbee-python/doc/examples.rst

 Send broadcast explicit data
 ````````````````````````````

-This sample application shows how to send data in application layer (explicit)
+This sample application shows how to send data in the application layer
-format to all remote devices on the same network (broadcast) as the local one
+(explicit) format to all remote devices on the network (broadcast) using the
-using the XBee Python Library.
-The application blocks during the transmission
+XBee Python Library.
+The application blocks during the transmission request,
-request, but you are notified if there is any error during the process.
+but you are notified if there is any error during the process.

 You can locate the example in the following path:
 **examples/communication/explicit/SendBroadcastExplicitDataSample**